FAQs

 Will there be a charge for using the eco-moorings?

 The SBMP are a not for profit group.
-In 2024 we are asking eco-mooring users to pay £10 for 24hr usage of the mooring via a payment app, details on how to pay will be available on the pick-up lines.
+In 2024 we are asking eco-mooring users to pay £10 for up to 24hr usage of the mooring via a payment app - a unique location code number can be found on a tag attached to the pick-up line on each mooring and on the buoy itself.
+We recommend downloading the Sippi Mooring App and creating an account before your first visit.
 Your contributions supports the purchase, installation, maintenance and eventual replacement of eco-moorings.
-Several options for funding the project were presented in the draft strategy, and one of the questions in the 2022 survey sought to gain public feedback on these options.

 Why use eco-moorings instead of standard moorings?